sframe-wg/sframe/draft-omara-sframe.md

 ~~~~~

 The E2EE keys used to encrypt the frame are exchanged out of band using a secure channel.
-E2EE key management and rotation is out of the scope of this document.
+E2EE key management and rotation is out of scope for this document.

 ## SFrame Header